mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-07-the-mastery-of-love.md

 # Quick Take

-Don Miguel Ruiz is a terrific author who has done a marvelous job with “The Mastery of Love”.
+Don Miguel Ruiz is a terrific author who has done a marvelous job with _The Mastery of Love_.
 Ruiz starts the book off by explaining key concepts, like emotional wounds, emotional poison, personal dreams, self-love, and fear.

 Once the reader has a grasp of these concepts he gets to work.
 He ties the ideas beautifully to explain the magical kitchen, our dreams, accepting others and ourselves, focusing on **our** **half**, control and manipulation, hunting, healing, the **force called life**, and finally, the **God within you**.